-There’s two basic skin care categories that you need to focus on for any beauty routine:
+There’s two basic skin care categories that you need to focus on for any minimalist skin care routine:

 I have super dry eczema prone skin, so I have to be careful and thorough with what I use.
 Moisture is great for anyone, even if you don’t think you have dry skin.
 Keeping your skin moisturized will in the long term keep your skin more youthful.

-For exfoliation on my body, I love a good moisturizing sugar scrub.
+For exfoliation on my body, I love a good moisturizing scrub.
 What I love about foaming sugar scrubs is that they cleanse while they exfoliate.
-These are great for my legs in the summertime.

-I still believe that less is more, and that ideally you want to highlight your hair’s natural features instead of trying to force it to do what it doesn’t want to do.
+Ideally you want to highlight your hair’s natural features instead of trying to force it to do what it doesn’t want to do.
 Your natural hair color will bring out your eyes.
-Don’t straighten your curls or perm that gorgeous straight hair!
+Don?t straighten your curls or perm that gorgeous straight hair!
 Embrace your natural beauty and learn how to make your hair thrive in its natural state.

 I do very little cleansing because it dries my hair out.
 You might have a hair or skin type that needs to be washed with every shower.
 Keep in mind that the more you wash your hair, the more oil it will produce.
 So even if you think you have oily hair, it’s possible that you might not need to wash it everyday.